Be Accountable: How Benchmarks Enable Smarter Procurement

 As spend management professionals we have a golden opportunity this year to re-evaluate and revitalize our processes in ways that make our organizations stronger, smarter, and safer.

 Trustworthy benchmarks hold us accountable to continue our leadership momentum and develop a smarter procurement strategy with targeted, measurable goals.
 Do we want to keep our new seats at the table and be a part of our company's competitive advantage?
-If so, let’s be sure to stay focused on delivering real strategic value to our organizations, and stay honest with ourselves in making sure we are measuring our success along the way.
+If so, let’s be sure to stay focused on delivering real strategic value to our organizations, and stay honest with ourselves in making sure we are measuring our success along the way and implementing procurement and strategic sourcing best practices.
 Let’s raise the bar together — we got this!